haozhe-an/DD-GloVe/README.md

 Our work is to appear in Findings of ACL 2022.

+Haozhe An, Xiaojiang Liu, and Jian Zhang.
+"Learning Bias-reduced Word Embeddings Using Dictionary Definitions."
+Findings of ACL.
+2022.

 ## DD-GloVe Word Embeddings
 Our trained embeddings are available [here](https://drive.google.com/drive/folders/1yqpBcqENLkPrzL1wfkw08GkO6VQ8m2tf?usp=sharing).